AdobeDocs/experience-platform.en/help/profile/home.md

 Experience Platform provides a series of guardrails to help you avoid creating [Experience Data Model (XDM) schemas](../xdm/home.md) which Real-time Customer Profile cannot support.
 This includes soft limits that will result in performance degradation, as well has hard limits that will result in errors and system breakages.
 For more information, including a list of guidelines and example use cases, please read the [Profile guardrails](guardrails.md) documentation.

-### (Alpha) Profile dashboard {#profile-dashboard}
+### (Beta) Profile dashboard {#profile-dashboard}

 >[!IMPORTANT]
 >
->The dashboard functionality is currently in alpha and is not available to all users.
+>The dashboard functionality is currently in beta and is not available to all users.
 The documentation and the functionality are subject to change.

 The Experience Platform UI provides a dashboard through which you can view important information about your Real-time Customer Profile data, as captured during a daily snapshot.
 To learn how to access and work with the [!DNL Profile] dashboard in the UI, and detailed information regarding the metrics displayed in the dashboard, refer to the [Profile dashboard UI guide](ui/profile-dashboard.md).